Vasectomies are a widely used method of contraception today. The failure

 reversal or try In vitro fertilization (IVF) and intra-cytoplasmic sperm

-injection (ICIS) using aspirated sperm.
+injection (ICSI) using aspirated sperm.

 The traditional approach has been to carry out a second surgical procedure